wyaneva/gpu-fsm-validation-artifacts/programs/input-gen/README.md

-### Scripts to generate validating inputs for the FSMs
+### Scripts to generate validating inputs for the FSMs, based on all-transition pair coverage

 1. For a given FSM:
     * `paths.py` - generates the shortest paths from the starting state to each state in the FSM.